Assistance of Counsel Clause: Geders rule

+However, in 1989, Perry v.
+Leeke, 488 US 272, held that the Geders rule did not apply during a 15-minute recess between testimony and cross-examination.
+In October 2025, the Supreme Court heard argument in Villarreal v.
+Texas to decide whether a trial judge may prohibit conferring with a defendant during an overnight recess if the order is limited to discussion about the ongoing testimony.

 Similar state-law provisions

 In Louisiana, the state Supreme Court has discussed at what point the right to counsel attached under the state and federal constitutions in State v.
 Hattaway, 621 So.
 2d 796 (La.
 1993).
 In this case, the Court repeated the Brewer condition that the Sixth Amendment right to counsel attaches after the commencement of adverse judicial criminal proceedings, and that the right exists only during pre-trial confrontations that can be considered "critical stages" during adverse judicial criminal proceedings.
 621 So.2d at 801.
 No clear definition of a critical stage was given, but interrogation of a defendant by police officers was offered as an example of a critical stage in that case.

 Some states extend the right to counsel to all matters where a defendant's liberty interest is threatened.
 The New Jersey Supreme Court unanimously held that, regardless of whether the proceeding is labeled as civil, criminal, or administrative, if a defendant faces a loss of liberty, she or he is entitled to appointed counsel if indigent.
 Anne Pasqua, et al. v.
 Hon.
 Gerald J. Council, et al., 186 N.J.
 127 (2006) (March 2006).